Sell Your Refrigerant and Get Paid in 30 Days or Less

 Clean-and-Return Service

 Need your own cylinders reclaimed and returned to you rather than sold?
-We still offer clean-and-return services — something major competitors like A-Gas and Hudson Technologies have stopped doing.
-Send us your recovered gas, we reclaim it to AHRI 700 purity standards at our certified lab, and ship it back.
+We still offer clean-and-return services, something major competitors have stopped doing.
+Send us your recovered gas, we reclaim it to 99.5%+ purity, and ship it back.
 It’s a service that’s becoming harder to find in this industry, and we’re committed to keeping it available.

 Refrigerants We Buy: Types, Minimums, and Priority Levels